741 Colonel Ledyard Highway

 Finance Director’s Report

-Mayor Allyn, III reported on the following: (1) School(s) Consolidation/Improvement
+Mayor Allyn, III, reported on the following: (1) School(s) Consolidation/Improvement

 RESULT: